shashankkatte/ts-playground/README.md

 1. **Type Annotation** - Code we add to tell TypeScript what type of value a variable will refer to

-2. **Type Inference** - When TypeScript tries to figure out what type of value a variable refers to... on its own!
+2. **Type Inference** - When TypeScript tries to figure out what type of value a variable refers to on its own!

 So you'll see that both refer to finding type of variable.

 But, the interesting thing here is they both are kind of at odds with each other.
 With the former (Type annotation) we are adding some code to tell TypeScript what type a variable is and with latter(type inference) we let TypeScript do the guess work on what type a variable is.

-> The big question is doing it manually ( you and I) vs letting TypeScript do the guessing.First lets understand annotations in next section
+> :question: The big question is doing it manually ( you and I) vs letting TypeScript do the guessing.

+First lets understand annotations in next section

-### Understanding Type annotations
+### :dizzy: Understanding Type annotations

 We annotate the type of a variable using `:` followed by the type name.

 Let's look at annotation for basic and object types.
-Refer to the code snippets and examples at `02_ts_features/01_variables.ts`
+Refer to the code snippets and examples at [`02_ts_features/02-variables.ts`](./02_ts_features/02-variables.ts)

-But do we need to annotateevery variable?
+But do we need to annotate every variable?
 Read on to Type Inference to find out...

-### Understanding Inference
+### :mag_right: Understanding Type Inference

-Everytime we make a variable inside our code:
+Everytime we create a variable inside our code:

 ```javascript
 const color = 'red';